Last Updated on February 16, 2025

 Setting up your digital login

 If you don’t have one already, you will need to set up your username and password for the Israel Tax Authority online portal.
 Click here, to set this up.
-To register you will need your Teudat Zehut number, an Israeli credit card (for identification purposes only) and your previous year’s 106 form (the document you employer sends you every year around February).
+You will need your Teudat Zehut, a recent 106 form (sent to you by your employer each year), and an Israeli credit card.

-After entering your contact information and completing the process, you’ll receive an email with your permanent login code, called a “קוד משתמש קבוע”.
+After getting registered, you’ll receive an email with your permanent login code, called a “קוד משתמש קבוע”.
 Keep this code safe—you’ll need it for the rest of the process and future interactions with the Tax Authority.

 Completing the online form to open an Osek Patur